Reporter: Mounira Rabai

 Tunis, Tunisia, Oct.
-19,2016 (TAP) – Zenobia Al-Jouyani can barely catch her breath as she talks of the heavy darkness hanging over her life for the last seven yearsin the Beja Governorate’s municipality of Téboursouk.
+19,2016 (TAP) – Zenobia Al-Jouyani can barely catch her breath as she talks of the darkness over her life for the past seven years in the Beja Governorate’s municipality of Téboursouk.

-Zenobia says that her life has become “an unbearable hell” since six olive presses were established in the area surrounding her home.
+She speaks of terrible odors and mosquitos that have tormented her and others because of wastewater dumped into a nearby estuary.
+Zenobia says that her life has become “an unbearable hell” since six olive presses were set up in the area surrounding her home.

-Zenobia has filed five separate complaints since the estuary was established in 2010, both to the local Téboursouk officials as well as Beja Governorate officials.
-Both sets of officials rejected her complaints, citing that she was residing on land that has been turned into state property.
-As a result, she was told to either accept the situation or to vacate her family home that she had inherited from her father and has spent her savings to renovate.
+Al-Jouyani has filed five complaints since 2010, to both Téboursouk and Beja Governorate officials.
+Both sets of officials rejected these complaints, saying she is living on land that has been turned into state property.
+She can either accept the situation or to vacate the family home she inherited.

-“I have developed allergies as result of the pollution, and my house now reeks with the smell of this black liquid.
-I’ve become fed up with them and it’s become a matter of personal limits in the summer, when the smells are especially bad and the mosquitoes multiply so much that I must keep my windows closed at all times.
-I would rather suffer the high heat than that smell.”
+“I have developed allergies as a result of the pollution, and my house now reeks with the smell of this black liquid.
+I’ve become fed up with them and I’ve reached my limits.
+In the summer, the smell is especially bad and the mosquitoes multiply so much that I must keep my windows closed at all times.
+I would rather suffer the excruciating heat than that smell.”

 “Our Voices Go Unheard”

-School principal Ayn Bin-Shibil said that the polluted estuary was only 200 meters away from his facilities and 300 meters from the neighborhood, both of which are violations of the law.
-But still his students suffer the foul odors and are inconvenienced during their class hours.
+School principal Ayn Bin-Shibil said that the polluted estuary was only 200 meters from his building and 300 meters from the neighborhood, distances that are in violation of the law.

-Ayn added that it was notrandom that the estuary had been chosen for runoff, as it had not been followed up on or monitored since its start and that regional authorities had replicated the estuary by drilling pools elsewhere in the area, destroying farmlands as a result.
+Any added that it was not random that the estuary was chosen to receive runoff, as it had not been monitored ever..
+Regional authorities have replicated the estuary by drilling pools elsewhere in the area, destroying farmlands.

-In addition, three separate complaints he had filed through the regional education boards asking for an intervention to close or move it away from the school had been ignored since 2013.
+In addition, three complaints through the regional education boards since 2013 asking to close or move the plantations from the school have been ignored.

-A significant imbalance exists between Tunis’s olive oil production capacity and their ability to dispose of the wastewater.
-Beja and Monastir, the main olive-producing areas in Tunis, are estimated to contain 1.76 million hectares of olive trees.
-These hectares contain 74 million olive trees.
+Tunisia’s olive oil production plants cannot dispose of wastewater.
+Beja and Monastir, the main olive-producing areas , are estimated to have 74 million olive trees within 1.76 million hectares.

-Between 2009 and 2014, Tunis produced 782 thousand tons of olives.
-At the same time however, the country produces between 800 and 1,300 tons of wastewater each year through as much as 1,850 olive presses, mostly in the central and southern regions of the country.
+Between 2009 and 2014, Tunisia produced 782,000 tons of olives.
+At the same time, the country produced between 800 and 1,300 tons of wastewater annually through as much as 1,850 olive presses, mostly in the central and southern regions.

-Only 15% of the country’s 116 disposal sites and estuaries meeting the Ministry of the Environment’s standards following a study released in 2013.
-The remaining 85% pose various environmental risks, including pollution into the open sea, contamination of groundwater and wells and the destruction of farming lands.
+A study released in 2013 revealed that only 15 percent of the country’s 116 disposal sites and estuaries meet standards set by the Ministry of the Environment.
+The remaining 85 percent pose various environmental risks, including sea pollution, contamination of groundwater and wells, and destruction of farming lands.

 The study confirmed that the closure of each estuary must be accompanied by rehabilitation to eliminate the pollution caused.
-This would include the dismantling of the equipment from the estuary, removing a layer of wastewater dried from evaporation and removing the top layer of dirt beneath the wastewater as far down as 40 centimeters.
-This would then need to be replaced by a layer of mud 20 that is centimeters thick, before replanting plants and trees to restore the area fully.
+This includes dismantling equipment, removing a layer of wastewater dried from evaporation, and removing the top layer of dirt beneath the wastewater.
+Rehabiltation requires that this layer is then replaced with a layer of mud before new plantings are put in.
+The cost is steep — more than a million Tunisian dinars.

 The Experts: This is Poison

-Professor Mohammed Al-SaghirQiyad states that the wastewater releases a toxic substance called “phenol”, which has been the cause behind several dermatological and respiratory diseases by way of air and water pollution.
-He stressed that “most of the problem came about because of a lack of understanding as how to dispose of the waste, and also without taking into account the interests of the citizens or the environment.”
+Professor Mohammed Al-SaghirQiyad says that wastewater releases toxic phenol, which can cause dermatological and respiratory diseases by way of air and water pollution.
+He says that “most of the problem came about because of a lack of understanding as for how to dispose of the waste, and also without taking into account the interests of the citizens or the environment.”

-Doctor Abdul-Jameed Al-Jamaah of Tunis’s University of Medicine also noted the smell of phenol “causes anxiety, and has a very negative impact on the environment by eliminating the small bacteria that feed the soil surface turning the land barren as a result.”
+Dr. Abdul-Jameed Al-Jamaah of Tunis’ University of Medicine says the smell of phenol “causes anxiety, and has a very negative impact on the environment by eliminating the small bacteria that feed the soil surface turning the land barren as a result.”

-Elsewhere, Doctor Kamal Saleem of the Faculty of Science at the University of Lebanon released a study in 2013 that concluded that the olive waste was a source of contamination of surface and ground water and that it would provide a favorable environment for the growth of algae that would in turn disrupt the ecological balance of natural water systems and deprive both animal and plant life of necessary oxygen.
+Dr. Kamal Saleem of the Faculty of Science at the University of Lebanon released a study in 2013 concluding that olive waste was a source of contamination of both surface and groundwater.
+The contaminated areas provide a favorable environment for the growth of algae which disrupts the ecological balance of natural water systems and deprives both animal and plant life of oxygen.

 Estuaries Under the Law

-However irregularities and issues with these disposal sites are common in Tunisia, with a lack of care as to the depth of the estuaries, proper fencing off of the site or insulation.
-This magnifies the risks when site-owners choose to illegally set up near residential areas.
+Lack of appropriate infrastructure at these disposal sites is common in Tunisia.
+The design of the estuaries lacks depth, fencing, and insulation.
+This magnifies the risks when plantation owners choose to illegally set up near residential areas.

-Other problems include a lack of oversight or transportation, which has stymied the national agencies responsible for monitoring and recording the operations of these estuaries.
-This in turn has allowed some site owners to dump their waste at random in the countryside, though the number has decreased from 71 violations in 2010 to 14 in 2015.
+The lack of oversight by the responsible national agencies has allowed site owners to dump their waste in the countryside.
+After the implementation of precautionary infrastructure, the number of unauthorized waste dumping has decreased from 71 in 2010 to 14 in 2015.

-However, Director Bakar Tarmeez stated that only nine complaints had been registered across the country in the first half of 2016 and that the new estuary had solved a major decades-long disposal problem in the area, where before the waste had been disposed of in valleys and agricultural lands.
+Directorof Environmental Studies Bakar Tarmeez stated that only nine complaints were registered across the country in the first half of 2016 and the new estuary has solved a decades-long disposal problem in the area, compared to before, when the waste was dumpedin valleys and agricultural lands.

-The Director of Environmental Studies went on further stating that “The State wishes the least possible number of estuaries regardless of precautions because they are environmentally speaking “black spots”.
-But beyond consulting on the possibility of recycling the waste for farming or cosmetics there is little else that can be done”.
+Tarmeez said, “The State does not wish for the number of estuaries to grow regardless of the precautions in place, because they are environmental black spots.
+However, beyond consulting on the possibility of recycling the waste for farming or cosmetics there is little else that can be done.”

-Tarmeez also stressed that the Tunisian government does not directly control the estuary but rather entrusts it to the owner of the olive press mills, being the source of the pollution themselves.
-He continued on to say that in constructing the estuary multiple steps are undertaken to ensure safety and security.
+He said the Tunisian government does not directly control the estuary but rather entrusts it to the owner of the olive press mills.
+He states that multiple steps are undertaken to ensure the safety and security of the estuaries.

-The steps include consultations with experts regarding the direct and indirect effects of the estuary on nearby water sources as well as the ocean, before next receiving approval from the oversight agency.
-After that, it awaits approval from the regional committees responsible for construction in each province in the country before it can begin the actual work.
+The steps include consultations with experts regarding the direct and indirect effects of the estuary on nearby water sources before receiving approval from the oversight agency.
+Regional committees must give approval before construction can begin.

-Under the current system, the estuary owner research responsibilities leave them liable for compensation for clean-up efforts.
-Any estuary or olive press owners who do not adhere to standards have their license revoked, according to Tarmeezwho confirmed three such licenses being pulled at his recommendation.
+Under the current system, estuary owners are eligible for compensation.
+According to Tarmeez, the licenses of estuary or olive press owners who do not adhere to the standards are revoked.
+He has recommended the shutting down of three plantations.
 He insists that regional governors have taken action to close the related presses.

 An Unaware Administration

-In upholding the right of reply, this investigative reporter spoke with the Ministry of the Environment’s Director of Hazard Protection Abdul Razzaq Marzouki.
-Director Marzouki denied any knowledge of the problem at Fedan Al-Souk and dismissed various observations provided to him before promising to investigate the claim of an estuary being located in a residential area.
+Ministry of the Environment Director of Hazard Protection, Abdul Razzaq Marzouki denied any knowledge of the problem at Fedan Al-Souk’s plantation and dismissed all allegations before promising to investigate the claim of an estuary in a residential area.

-He also stressed that the surveillance for offendersis entrusted in the National Agency for Environmental Protection.
-He added that his administration had not received any reports that would notify them of Fedan’s problems.
+He said the National Agency for Environmental Protection must increase surveillance, then said his administration had not received any reports notifying them of Fedan’s problems.